Yehorchenkov/bison_lms_11ty/src/notes/innovations.md

     <figure>
         {% image "innovations/automation.png", "Six levels of automation in vehicular technology" %}
-        <figcaption>Redrawn from: (Verwoort et al., 2017). </figcaption>
+        <figcaption>Redrawn from: ([Vervoort et al., 2017](/files/public%20support%20measures%20for%20connected%20and%20automated-EA0117634ENN.pdf)). </figcaption>
     </figure>
 </div>

-The main technology developments for future sustainable mobility seems to be concentrated in 3 main domains (see as well Barceló, 2019):
+The main technology developments for future sustainable mobility seems to be concentrated in 3 main domains (see as well [Barceló, 2019](/files/3-s2.0-B9780128142424000168-main.pdf)):
 - Innovations based on the use of information and communication technologies, robotization and automation,
 - Vehicular and infrastructure technology,
 - Energy sources and propulsion technologies.